wxai-space/LightAgent/README.md

   </p>
 </div>
 <div align="center">
-  <h1>LightAgent🚀 (Next Generation Agentic AI Framework)</h1>
+  <h1>LightAgent🚀 (Production-level open-source Agentic AI development framework)</h1>
 </div>

-**LightAgent** is an extremely lightweight active Agentic Framework with memory (`mem0`), tools (`Tools`), and a Tree of Thought (`ToT`).
-It supports swarm-like multi-agent collaboration, automated tool generation, and agent assessment, with underlying model support for OpenAI, Zhipu ChatGLM, Baichuan Large Model, DeepSeek, Qwen, stepfun and more.
-At the same time, LightAgent supports OpenAI streaming format API service output, seamlessly integrating with major mainstream chat frameworks. 🌟
+**LightAgent** is an extremely lightweight active Agentic Framework with memory (`mem0`), tools (`Tools`), and a tree of thought (`ToT`), and it is completely open-source.
+It supports simpler multi-agent collaboration than OpenAI Swarm, builds agents with self-learning capabilities, and supports MCP.
+The underlying models support OpenAI, ChatGLM, DeepSeek, stepfun, Qwen and more.
+At the same time, LightAgent supports OpenAI streaming format API service output, seamlessly integrating with major mainstream Chat frameworks. 🌟

 ---